Does Your Child Have an Autism Spectrum or Asperger’s Diagnosis?

 - Better social skills and enhanced relationships

-It’s true that many professionals aren’t aware how effective neurofeedback is for autism.
-Most healthcare professionals are busy with their own practices and don’t necessarily learn about modalities outside their scope of practice.
+Many professionals aren’t aware of how effective neurofeedback is for ASD.
+Most healthcare providers are busy with their own practices and don’t necessarily learn about modalities outside their scope of practice.

 Every person’s situation is different, so it’s difficult to give an exact amount of sessions your child will require.
-When you call our clinic, we’ll schedule an initial appointment.
-We recommend you come in for an initial consultation and start with a few sessions.
-After a handful of sessions, we can assess any changes you notice and discuss if neurofeedback is a good fit for your family.
+When you call our clinic, we’ll schedule an initial consultation, followed by a few sessions.
+After those initial sessions we’ll assess any changes you notice and discuss if neurofeedback is a good fit for your child.

-In working with your child, we will first assess your child to thoroughly understand the severity of your child’s autism and how it manifests in his/her life.
-We will then formulate a treatment plan that is specific to your child.
+We begin by assessing your child to thoroughly in order to understand the severity of their ASD and how it manifests in his/her life.
+We then formulate a treatment plan that is specific to your child.

-“I saw improvement from the first day at Center for Brain.
+“I saw improvement from the first day at the Center for Brain Training.
 After 14 months of neurofeedback training, my son is having much better days at school, keeping up with his schoolwork and handling frustration better.
 I’m very glad we discovered neurofeedback.
 It’s given me hope that he may someday be able to have a normal, happy life.”

 Mother of an 8-year-old boy diagnosed with mild autism

 Click to read more about how neurofeedback training helped her son’s autism